Skip to main content

 About The Program

-The management of information systems and information technology is a critical challenge for every organization.
-The MIS major prepares students for careers in high-demand IT occupations such as a business systems analyst, enterprise technology architect, application developer, data scientist, security analyst and help desk support.
+The management of information systems (MIS) and information technology (IT) is a critical challenge for every organization.
+The Bachelor of Science in Management Information Systems degree program at Metro State prepares students for careers in high-demand IT occupations — such as a business systems analyst, enterprise technology architect, application developer, data scientist, security analyst and help desk support.

-The MIS major provides knowledge and skills that enable students to succeed in a professional environment.
-Students develop understanding of the entire process of planning, designing and managing/using information technology (IT).
+Management Information Systems degree courses provide knowledge and skills that enable students to succeed in a professional environment.
+Students develop understanding of the entire process of planning, designing and managing/using IT.
 Students not only learn theory, but also attain a working knowledge of how to apply technology to solve business problems.
 This balance of theory and practice facilitates students' preparedness to begin working on IT planning and decision making in real life situations.

 Student outcomes

-A student graduating with a major in Management Information Systems will be able to:
+A student who takes Management Information Systems degree courses and graduates will be able to:

-• Analyze business problem and develop information systems-based solution.
+• Analyze business problems and develop information systems-based solutions

 Related minors